traefik-workshops/traefik-azure-arc-jumpstart-drops/3-tls/README.md

 # Deploy k8s applications to multiple Arc-enabled Kubernetes clusters using FluxCD and expose them using Traefik

-The following Azure Arc Jumpstart Drop demonstrates how to deploy a k8s application to multiple Arc-enabled Kubernetes clusters using FluxCD and expose them using Traefik.
+This module demonstrates how to enable automatic HTTPS for your services using Traefik's Let's Encrypt integration.

+## TLS Configuration

+The deployment configures Traefik with:

+- **Automatic Certificate Management**: Using Let's Encrypt
+- **HTTP Challenge**: For domain ownership verification
+- **Wildcard Domains**: Using sslip.io for easy testing
+- **Zero-touch Configuration**: Automatic certificate generation and renewal

+## Important Notes

+- Only the AKS cluster supports Let's Encrypt integration as it requires a public IP
+- K3D cluster will not be able to complete the ACME challenge due to lack of public IP
+- Certificates are automatically stored and renewed by Traefik

 > **Note:** Please refer to the [README](../README.md) for a list of requirements.

 > **Note:** Please refer to the [0-clusters](../0-clusters/README.md) to view the Azure Arc-enabled Kubernetes clusters that will be deployed.

 > **Note:** Please refer to the [1-traefik](../1-traefik/README.md) to view the Traefik for Azure Arc marketplace application that will be deployed.

 > **Note:** Please refer to the [2-routing](../2-routing/README.md) to view the k8s application deployed using FluxCD.

 ## Deployment
 * Install Traefik Airlines k8s application